A Name is a Name

 “Well Herr Sawatsky,” my mother hesitantly began.
-“It was war time you see and my husband wanted to name our daughter after his mother.
+“It was war time, you see, and my husband wanted to name our daughter after his mother.
 But since he had been torn from his family at such a young age he really wasn't sure what her real name was.
 He had some vague recollection of her being called ‘Lisa.’
-So now here we are.”
-Wearing her trademark dark suit 2 piece suit and black pumps, she sat upright in the plush leather chair clutching her purse as the lawyer took another puff of his cigarette and blew it into the already smoky and stuffy air in his office.
+So now, here we are.”
+Wearing her trademark dark suit two-piece suit and black pumps, she sat upright in the plush leather chair clutching her purse as the lawyer took another puff of his cigarette and blew it into the already smoky and stuffy air in his office.
 Although he himself was also of Russian German background, I wondered if he even had a clue of what she was talking about.

-My 17 year old daughter again laments, “I really liked those names and I would have been the only one in the entire school with that name.
-Erika with a ‘K’.
-Or Emma.
+My seventeen-year-old daughter again laments, “I really liked those names and I would have been the only one in the entire school with that name.
+Erika with a ‘K.’ Or Emma.
 I like them both.”
 “Well, it really doesn't matter anymore now, does it?”
 I chastise her.
 “I liked Emma too, but one of Oma's sisters who died in the war was called Emma and I thought she might cry just thinking about it.
 Or we thought we might name you Julianna, after your other Oma in Germany.
 But dad already has a cousin named Julianna Wiens.
 Anyways, Adam chose your name.
-You know he was 7 when you were born and he chose to name you Rachel.
+You know he was seven when you were born and he chose to name you Rachel.
 And that was just fine with us.
 And it's a great name, isn't it?”
-I added.
+I add.
 “And your middle name is Elisabeth.
-With a ‘S’.”
+With an ‘S.’”

 It is shortly after midnight when the patient in 221-3 calls again.
 “I am so sorry to bother you again, Louise,” she apologizes.
 “Hey, don't worry about it.
 After all, we have the same name, right?
 Elizabeth.
 Although, I know you spell yours with a Z and not an S.” We both chuckle.